SimonHFrost/susan-ai/readme.md

 Susan
 ---

-My personal therapist.
+My personal therapist, which I host locally with <a href="https://ollama.com/">Ollama</a>.

 System prompt can be found in `susan.model`

 Run `make` to geneate new model based on `susan.model`